JuliaAstro/JuliaAstro.github.io/src/tutorials/jwst-image-scale-bar.md

 You can install the necessary packages by running Julia, and typing `]` to enter Pkg-mode.
 Then: `add AstroImages Plots`.
 Alternatively, you can run `using Pkg; Pkg.add(["AstroImages", "Plots"])`.

 If you will be using these tools as part of a bigger project, it's strongly recommended to create a [Julia Project](https://pkgdocs.julialang.org/v1/environments/) to record package versions.
+If you're just experimenting, you can create a temporary project by running `] activate --temp`.

 If you're using [Pluto notebooks](https://github.com/fonsp/Pluto.jl), installing and recording package versions in a project are handled for you automatically.